 Ingredients: Honey, Beeswax, Olive Oil, Royal Jelly, Bee Pollen and Bee Propolis

 Alaffia Africa’s Secret ($24.99 for 4 oz. or $12.29 for 2 oz.) – This originally caught my eye because Alaffia and Egyptian Magic both call their product a “multipurpose skin cream,” and clearly the product names also resemble each other.
-The formulation is a bit different, though – the end of the ingredients lists look similar, but the top ingredients of Africa’s Secret are shea butter, coconut oil, and sesame seed oil.
+The formulation is a bit different, though – the bottom end of the ingredients lists look similar, but the top ingredients of Africa’s Secret are shea butter, coconut oil, and sesame seed oil.

 This is a more affordable option than Egyptian Magic, and I like that I can buy it in two different sizes.
 It comes in a heavy glass jar, which is less convenient to travel with but is generally nice-feeling and will probably be preferable for those that are pay more attention to the environmental aspect.
 And, Alaffia is a very ethically-oriented company, which I love.